-The Centre is an established leader in supporting companies to effectively prevent and remediate child labour cases at factories, farms and raw material sourcing sites in their supply chains.
+The Centre is an established leader in supporting companies in effectively preventing and remediating child labour cases within supply chains, spanning factories, farms and raw material sourcing sites.
 We offer a comprehensive set of services to help businesses identify, prevent, eliminate and remediate child labour in all its forms.
-We act fast when a suspected case is reported to us and aim to provide the best possible solution to the child, while also supporting the business in preventing future child labour from occurring.
-We work across all sectors and at all tiers to address child labour risks in global supply chains.
+We act fast when a suspected case is reported to us and aim to provide the best possible solution to the child, while also supporting the business in preventing future occurrences of child labour.
+We work across all sectors and supply chain tiers to mitigate child labour risks on a global supply scale.

 Contact us to learn more about our child labour prevention and remediation services, or to discuss a customised solution for your company.